ISM6562-Big-Data/TEAM_DATA_MINERS/A2-Cassandra-Query-First-Design/Uber_Cassandra-Query-First-Design.md

 _Figure 1-3.
 Uber Ride application queries_

-## Below work flow diagram shows the worksteps for the applicaiton
+## Below is the work-flow diagram shows the work steps for the application

 ## Cassandra Schema Design